February 7, 2022

 Last but not least: Consider your master data strategy for the cloud and make changes to unlock the value in your data.

 DXC is positioned to help you assess, standardize and modernize your ERP landscape for the cloud, and migrate to cloud ERP platforms.
-We leverage our Cloud Right approach to help you rapidly maximize value for private and public cloud, and on-premises ERP deployments.
+We leverage a cloud approach to help you rapidly maximize value for private and public cloud, and on-premises ERP deployments.
 Our deep experience and capabilities as an integrator in change management, master data management, process standardization including automation, system integration, testing and migration factories enable us to provide a complete solution.
 We lean into the hyperscalers’ capabilities and work closely with ERP software companies to enable customers to have as-a-service operations going forward.

 Is cloud ERP in your future, and what will your approach be to get there?